Home / Addiction / Is DUI a Felony in Hawaii?

 Time to get some help.

-Hawaii Island Recovery, located on the beautiful tropical island of Hawaii, is a small, eight-bed facility that employs a variety of traditional and holistic therapies to help you beat an alcohol addiction and the trouble such an addiction can cause.
+Hawaii Island Recovery, located on the beautiful tropical island of Hawaii, is a small, eight-bed facility that employs a variety of traditional and holistic therapies to help you beat alcohol addiction and the trouble such an addiction can cause.

 Call us.
 Email us.
 Drop us a letter.
 We’re open 24/7/365 because addiction doesn’t follow a clock or calendar.
 Talk to one of our professional, experienced staff, and keep yourself and our roads safer.